ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

      - named binary tags → `NBT`
      - red, green, blue (and alpha) color components → `RGB(A)`
      - universally unique identifiers: `UUID` → `UniqueId`
- - Redundancy SHOULD be avoided when possible.
-If part of a name can be inferred from the surrounding context (class, method, etc.), it SHOULD NOT be included.

 ### Examples
  - A class for RGB values SHOULD be called `RGBColor`, not `RgbColour`.